rcos/rcos-status-updates/README.md

 1. Fork this repository (`rcos/rcos-status-updates`) so you have your own copy hosted on GitHub at `github.com/your-username/rcos-status-updates`.

-2. Clone the your fork of this repository down to your local machine and navigate into the resulting directory:
+2. Clone your fork of the repository down to your local machine and navigate into the resulting directory:

 ```
 git clone https://github.com/your-username/rcos-status-updates.git